-The proprietor and/or the driver of the vehicle is responsible to guarantee that the vehicle is approved for the circulation on public road according to the national regulations, maintained in good efficiency and successfully subject to the revisions required by national regulations.
+The proprietor and/or the driver of the vehicle is responsible to guarantee the approved for the circulation on public road according to the national regulation good efficiency and successfully subject to the revisions required by national regula

 The driver must visually inspect the cable before any charging operation.
-If the cable looks damaged, no charging operation should be performed and the damage must be reported immediately to the responsible of the charging station.
+If damaged, no charging operation should be performed and the damage must be reported immediately to the responsible of the charging station.
 Proper signage concerning the need of a visual inspection of the cable must be installed near every charging station.